businesspolicy/businesspolicy.github.io/_activities/internal-analysis/recall-competitive-advantage.md

 By the end of this activity, you will be able to:

-*   Recall and define key industry analysis concepts.
+*   Recall and define key competitive advantage analysis concepts.
 *   Explain the relationships between different concepts.
 *   Apply the concepts to real-world business scenarios.
 *   Communicate your insights effectively to the class.